What Are Job Skills?

 • Transferable skills: The workplace and technical skills that you can take from one job to another, such as when someone uses their aptitude for teamwork and their ability to code in Python to change careers from being a programmer to being a STEM educator.
 Transferable skills are any of the various skills that you can transfer between jobs.

-Examples of job skills
+Examples of work skills

 If we do something often enough, it can become so natural to us that we forget it is actually a skill that many others may not possess.
 It can be helpful to read examples of others employing their skills to help you identify your own.